+'''

-CthThread CthCreateMigratable(CthVoidFn fn, void arg, int size)
+CthThread CthCreateMigratable(CthVoidFn fn, void arg, int size,

+→CmiIsomallocContextctx)

+'''

 Create a thread that can later be moved to other processors.
 Otherwise identical to CthCreate.
+An Isomalloc context is required for organized allocation management of the thread's stack, as well as any global variable privatization and heap interception in use.